 School of Graduate and Professional Studies

 Department of Business

-Catalog Year: 2020-2022
+Catalog Year: 2024-2026

-The Master of Science in Organizational Leadership is designed to prepare men and women to be leaders in military, governmental, entrepreneurial, and corporate ventures as well as for further graduate study.
-Current objectives for the M.S.O.L. program are listed on the Cameron University Transparency webpage.
+The MSOL is designed to prepare men and women to be leaders in military, governmental, entrepreneurial, and corporate ventures as well as for further graduate study.

 To be admitted to the MSOL program, students must obtain admission to graduate study at Cameron University and meet one of the following criteria: a) have a minimum undergraduate GPA of 3.0, OR b) have a minimum undergraduate GPA of 3.0 in the last 60 credit hours of undergraduate coursework, OR c) have a minimum score on the GMAT of 450 or a comparable converted score on the GRE, OR d) have one of the following: i) a minimum composite score of 3200 using the formula: Score=GMAT + (undergraduate GPA x 1000), OR ii) a minimum composite score of 3200 using the formula: Score=GMAT + (undergraduate GPA x 1000 on the last 60 credit hours of undergraduate coursework attempted), OR iii) a minimum GPA of 3.0 on at least 12 credit hours of graduate hours completed at another institution or in a different graduate degree program at CU, or in a combination of the two.